Module: Lich::Common::GUI::Accessibility

 • position (Symbol) (defaults to: :left)

-The position of the label relative to the input (e.g., :left, :right).
+the position of the label relative to the input (default: :left)

 Returns: